 One of the questions we get asked is why the breeds are rare in the first place and why they’re worth saving.

-We presently keep Southdown and Badger Face Welsh Mountain sheep, the most rare female bloodlines of Gloucestershire Old Spots pigs, Narragansett turkeys and a selection of poultry, including Dorking, Sussex, Wyandotte and Jersey Giant chickens.
+We presently keep Southdown and Badger Face Welsh Mountain sheep, rare native breed pigs, Narragansett turkeys and a selection of poultry, including Silver Grey Dorking, Speckled Sussex and Laced Wyandotte chickens.
 Please contact us for details of registered breeding stock, weaners, hatching eggs, poults and chicks.